 By its very nature, some stand-up comedy material will certainly read funny.

-But most stand-up comedy material that will actually generate decent laughs actually won’t read funny at all.
+But most funny stand-up acts that will actually generate great laughs actually won’t read funny at all.

 As a matter of fact, some stand-up comedy material that will generate big laughs on stage actually won’t make much sense as it is “read” from paper or a word processor.